ArronBeale/CI_PP4_the_diplomat/README.md

 </details>

-13. As a user I can see my login status so that I know if I am logged in or not
+13. As a Admin I can create, read, update and delete food and drinks items from the database so that we can add, remove, rename and view all our food and drinks items

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |